Smoked haddock and butter bean gratin

 Black bean vegan burgers

-I’m not a big fan of shop bought vegan burgers – I am still on the hunt for one that I really like, both in texture and taste.
+I’m not a big fan of processed, shop bought vegan burgers – I am still on the hunt for one that I really like, both in texture and taste.
 In the meantime I prefer to make my own with pulses or as I did once with beetroot.
-This recipe using black beans is nice and quick,…
+This recipe using black beans is nice and…

 Butternut squash lasagne